Tools/Apps I use regularly

 Productivity

-Raycast: Lets you control your tools with a few keystrokes. (replaces Spotlight)
+Raycast: Lets you control your tools with a few keystrokes.
+Includes window management for resizing and snapping windows. (replaces Spotlight and Magnet)

 Web Development